 Highlighting gender disparities

 As well as promoting the work of women leading research efforts, elevating the voices of the women and girls set to benefit is vitally important.
 Research and innovation were seen for a long time as a solely scientific process, with limited engagement with those that would benefit from the work.
 This could mean that a new health product is effective but not always suitable for the individual user.
 Women continue to be disproportionately underrepresented in clinical trials for example.
 This creates a knowledge gap and sometimes makes medicines ‘blind’ and not perfectly suitable for women’s bodies.
 Promoting the safe inclusion of women in clinical studies and the empowerment of women in science are just some shifts that are needed to drive forward a more inclusive and equal research and innovation agenda.
-Sign up for our GH R&D newsletter (via the box on the right-hand side) to be kept updated on our work in this area.
+Sign up to our GH R&D newsletter (via the box on the right-hand side) to be kept updated on our work in this area.

 Our celebration of women scientists, researchers, and innovators does not end here.
 DSW, together with PATH and GHTC, and other partners will be sharing more stories of remarkable women in the field of global health and raising awareness of their work advancing health equity around the world around International Women’s Day.